 This blog post is part of a series on SQL Tuning.
 I shared some simple steps to help you tune a SQL Statement using the wrong Join Type in part one.
 While part two deals with how to tackle a problem where the optimizer picks the wrong index, and part three shares tips on how to fix statements where the Optimizer chooses a nested loop join instead of a hash join.

 The workshop also provides a methodology for diagnosing and resolving the most common SQL execution performance problems.
-Given the volume of interest in this content, I want to share all of the material from the workshop here and give you links to additional material on each of the 5 topics.
+Given the volume of interest in this content, I want to share all of the material from the workshop here and give you links to additional material on each of the five topics.

 Part 1 Understanding the Oracle Optimizer